kshaffer/theory3/week5.md

 **For Thursday, September 24, 8am,** if you did not pass both of the conceptual videos you submitted for Week 4, you can reassess one or both of them in the reassessments dropbox in D2L.

-***For Monday, September 28, 8am,*** transcribe [Song TBA]() by TBA (must be logged into Google Drive with CU credentials to access audio).
+***For Monday, September 28, 8am,*** transcribe [this excerpt from "Set Fire to the Rain"](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cdmRCbW55MFdMYzA/view?usp=sharing) by Adele (must be logged into Google Drive with CU credentials to access audio).
 Be sure to include all of the following in your transcription:

 - Proper key signature
 - Proper time signature
-- All vocal parts (lead and background)
+- Vocal part
-- All instrumental parts (guitar, bass, etc.)
+- All instrumental parts (piano, bass, etc.)
-- Do *not* transcribe any full-chord guitar, synth, or piano parts.
-(The harmonic labels will account for that.)
 - Lead-sheet symbols above the melody.
 - Roman numerals below the bass.
 (Be sure to reflect any modal mixture or applied chords appropriately.)
+- *Be very careful about register and the corresponding clefs that you choose.*

 Notate the transcription in notation software (such as MuseScore, NoteFlight, Finale, Sibelius, StaffPad, or Lilypond).
 Submit your transcription as two files: the original music notation file and a PDF score (in case we cannot open your original file).
 Upload these files to the [Aural Skills 3 D2L site](https://learn.colorado.edu/d2l/home/120555) (under "Content" then "Week 6").